smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 "Thank you," the woman said, or maybe Elise imagined it.
 She was gone.
 Collapsed.
 Blooming.

 The hallway stretched forever.
-White walls breathing.
-In and out.
-5.8 hertz.
 The Station was screaming now.
 Or maybe that was the alarm.
 Red lights flashing.
 Or were they blue-green?
 Neon twilight.
-Everything was neon twilight.
+Everything was neon twilight while Elise's brain spiraled with spores.

-More people.
-Running.
-From her?
-Toward her?
-Elise couldn't tell anymore.
-She worked the bio-suture gun like she'd worked it for sixteen years.
-Methodical.
-Precise.
-Grid formation.
-Pull.
-Feed.
-Punch.
-Pull.
-Feed.
-Punch.

 She heard a voice - "Mama?"